luvuong-le/100-days-of-code/log.md

 ## Day 33: Monday 11th of May 2020

 Decided to try create a piano for next project but ran into a little trouble!
 Might have to start again 😅

+## Day 34: Tuesday 12th of May 2020

+I've been wanting to create a youtube channel to help teach others and share what I find interesting.
+Finally got started and uploaded my first youtube video!